seandlg/blog/content/posts/2020-10-06-data-analysis-around-jelly-party/index.md

 ## Downloading data

-A connection allows us to recursively query data from `elasticsearch`, saving each data entry into the list `items`.
-Luckily we're still in a position to load all data into `RAM`.
+Once connected, we can recursively query data from `elasticsearch`, saving each data entry into a list called `items`.
+Luckily we're still in a position to greedily load all data into `RAM`.

 ```python
 es_response = scan(